 helps in pregnancy and fertilization.

-reduces bone loss (osteoporosis).
+reduces bone mass (osteoporosis).

-The free androgen index (FAI), a formula used by your healthcare professional, is used to calculate androgen levels.
+The Free Androgen Index (FAI), a formula used by your healthcare professional, is used to calculate androgen levels.
 A blood test is the first step in FAI to assess:

 100% testosterone